 We’ll cover more about how to leverage Google Autocomplete to improve or advance your content strategy in the following section.
 But for now, let’s dig into how you gather autocomplete search terms.

-Step 1: Begin with a “seed” keyword that you’ll use to start the process and type it into the Google search box.
+Step 1: Begin with a “seed” keyword that you’ll use to start the process and type it into the Google search box or search bar.
 (For example: how to buy a house.)

 As you can see, this gives you 10 suggested results based on what others are searching.
 It also gives you local trends.
-At the time of running this search, I’m in New York City.
+At the time of running this desktop search feature, I’m in New York City.
 Notice how a couple of the results have to do with “NYC” and “NJ.”
 These results would be different if I were in, say, San Francisco or Kansas City.

 Each time you type in a new letter, the results change based on the inputs.
 This gives you an entirely new set of autocomplete terms.
 If you go all the way through the alphabet, you’ll get 250-plus results.